AI Slop: How to Detect and Prevent Low-Quality AI Code

 It is uniform.
 Human debt is local and idiosyncratic.
 AI slop is systemic.
 The same swallowed-exception habit, the same generic data and result names, the same redundant try/catch appear everywhere, which makes any single instance look normal because it matches everything around it.

 It passes your checks.
 Tests are green because the code does the happy path.
 The type checker is satisfied because an as any told it to be.
 The linter is quiet because trivial comments and shallow structure are not lint errors.
-Every gate a team relies on was built for a world where a human wrote the code, and that world is gone.
+Many quality gates were designed for human-paced output, and agent output changes the load profile.

-This is why manual review does not scale as the answer.
-You cannot ask reviewers to read a hundred files with the same care they gave to ten, every day, forever.
-The catch has to be mechanical for the patterns that can be mechanical, so reviewers spend their attention on the things only a human can judge.
+This is why manual review should not be the only answer.
+You cannot ask reviewers to read a hundred files with the same care they gave to ten, every day.
+The catch should be mechanical for the patterns that can be mechanical, so reviewers spend their attention on the things only a human can judge.

 The patterns, and the rules that catch them